Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron

 These steps are shared by the charge generation of both a proton and a heavy ion.
-Indeed, the original MV model assumed a source charge density that was homogeneous in the transverse plane, which is feasible when dealing with large-A nuclei, whose details at the level of single nucleons can be neglected.
+The original MV model assumed a source charge density that is homogeneous in the transverse plane.
+We adopt this assumption when dealing with large-A nuclei, whose details at the level of single nucleons can be neglected.
 On the other hand, a reasonable description of protons involves a varying nuclear density in the transverse plane to take into account the underlying quark structure.
 The main difference between those two cases lies in the choice of $\mu$: in the A-case $\mu$ is chosen as a constant equal to $\mu=0.5$ GeV, which translates into uniform fluctuations of color charge throughout the lattice.
 The p-case is instead more involved.
-In order to do so, let us introduce the the thickness function of the proton $T_p$, normalized to $1$ and defined as
+In order to do so, let us introduce the thickness function of the proton $T_p$, normalized to $1$ and defined as

 where the $\mathbf{x}_i$ denote the positions of the constituent quarks, which are randomly extracted from the distribution

 Parameters have been chosen as $B_q=0.3$ GeV$^{-2}$, $B_{cq}=4$ GeV$^{-2}$, i.e. the widths of the two Gaussians differ by a factor around 4.
 After doing so, we evaluate the saturation scale $Q_s$ in this model as